 Meanwhile, in a skillet over medium heat, cook bacon until golden brown and crisp.
 With a slotted spoon, remove from pan and drain on paper towels.

-In a saucepan over medium heat, combine heavy cream and butter, and warm until butter is melted.
+In a saucepan over low heat, combine heavy cream or milk and butter, and warm until butter is melted.

-In a heavy-bottomed pot over medium heat, heat oil (have at about 2 inches deep) to about 350 F.
+In a heavy-bottomed skillet over medium heat, heat about 2 inches deep of oil to 350 F.